 The osteospermum spider white is perhaps one of the most unique varieties of African daisies available.
 Unlike a traditional daisy petal, the petals on the spider white have a spoon-like shape.

 The petal is crimped about halfway up and the tips of the petals curve inward similarly to the head of a spoon.
 These petals are a bright white color with a deep purple center.
 The crimped portion of the petal may have some purple coloration in it as well.

 Besides the uniqueness of the flowers, there is not much that stands out when it comes to caring for this variety of African daisy.
-These plants will behave similarly to any other African daisy.
+These flowering plants will behave similarly to any other plants.

 How to Care for African Daisies

-Overall, African daisies are fairly simple plants to care for.
+Overall, planting African daisies is a fairly simple endeavor.
 To ensure the highest number of blooms and the healthiest plants, there are some actions that can be taken, however.